Home

 Conclusion

 Covenant Theology versus New Covenant Theology?
 Only one view will stand the test of scripture concerning how all men, whether on the Old Testament side of the cross or the new, were saved the exact same way.
 There has been no change in he promise illustrated throughout scripture in God's magnificent salvation program.
-From Able, Abraham, Noah and David, to Peter, Paul and Stephen, they were all saved by the same Covenant of Grace in Christ Jesus.
-Covenant Theology is Biblical theology.
+From Able, Abraham, Noah, and David, to Peter, Paul, and Stephen, they were all saved by the same Covenant of Grace in Christ Jesus.
+All things considered, it is proven that Covenant Theology is Biblical Theology.

-New Covenant Theology is in part inconsistent and places an artificial abrogation of Old Covenant law.
-By contrast, it is my belief that Dispensational Theology is not only biblically untenable, but disjointed and fundamentally flawed at the very core.
+New Covenant Theology is (in part) inconsistent and places an artificial abrogation of Old Covenant law.
+By contrast, it is my belief that Dispensational Theology is not only biblically untenable, but disjointed and fundamentally flawed at its very core.
 Covenant Theology is the only scripturally consistent view of how God has always dealt with His people.
 Indeed, Biblical Theology is 'Covenant Theology,' the continuity between the old Testament and the new.
 Like two parallel lines that work in conjunction with each other.
-The Covenant of works and the Covenant of Grace, both in harmony and continuity.
-Only one path in which we can walk that we uphold our "obligations" to the conditional promises of God., the Grace of Christ Jesus alone.
-As our substitute He has finished the works 'required' to keep the law perfectly.
+The Covenant of works and the Covenant of Grace are both in harmony and continuity.
+Only one path in which we can walk that we uphold our "obligations" to the conditional promises of God, and that is the Grace of Christ Jesus alone.
+He, as our substitute, has finished the works 'required' to keep the law perfectly.

 Covenant Theology vs. New Covenant Theology?
-The difference between the two Christian theologies basically boils down to the distinction that Covenant Theology believes in the continuity between the Old Covenant and the New Covenant, and New Covenant Theology believes that the New Covenant law of Christ stands 'in contrast' to the Old Covenant law of Moses.
-There are many flavors of these Theologies, but generally speaking, this is the basic difference.
+The difference between the two Christian theologies basically boils down to the distinction that Covenant Theology believes in the continuity between the Old Covenant and the New Covenant, and New Covenant Theology believes that the New Covenant law of Christ stands 'in contrast and separated' from the Old Covenant law of Moses.
+Stands as if the ten commandments no longer pertain to us as a guidebook or laws to be kept.
+On the contrary, the difference is that we strive to keep the laws because we have the Spirit of Christ in us, moving us to will and to do, not because they no longer have sway over us under the New Covenant.
+Generally speaking, this is the basic difference.

 Peace,